mosip/mosip-infra/deployment/v3/docs/production_checklist.md

 1. Set up backup for Longhorn.
 1. Disable registration processor External Stage if not required.
 1. Set rate control (throttling) parameters for PreReg.
+1. Reprocessor cronjob frequency and other settings
+1. All cronjobs timings according to the country (check property files)